mohdjuwaiser/bwallet-faq/differences.rst

-How is TREZOR different from ...
+How is BWallet different from ...
 ================================